PedroCristo/README-TEST/README.md

 10. Add app to the list of installed apps in settings.py file: you_app_name
 11. Migrate changes: in the terminal window type python3 manage.py migrate
 12. Run the server to test if the app is installed, in the terminal window type python3 manage.py runserver
 13. If the app has been installed correctly the window will display The install worked successfully!
-Congratulations!
+Congratulations!<br>

 ## Deployment of This Project